Historical Marker Details

 MARIE DORION – WOMAN OF COURAGE

 Madame Marie Dorion, a Native American of the Sioux Nation, gained recognition for her endurance and courage in the early American West.
-As the only woman on the long and difficult Wilson Price Hunt …
+As the only woman on the long and difficult Wilson Price Hunt Expedition from Montreal to the wild Oregon Territory, Marie’s strength of character and courage …

 Read More